 Easter Sunday will soon be upon us and traditionally Lamb is the meat served for the big Sunday roast.
-Well that is exactly what I am going to give you here today, albeit with a few tweaks to ensure you have the very best Redcurrant Jelly Glazed Roast Lamb Leg as your table centre piece.
+And that is exactly what I am going to give you here today, albeit with a few tweaks to ensure you have the very best Redcurrant Jelly Glazed Roast Lamb Leg as your table centre piece.

 To ensure a great roast I turned to my favourite Organic meat supplier Graig Farm Organics.

-British Bakeware have recently added this Oval Roaster with lid to their fantastic range of British manufactured bakeware.
+British Bakeware have also recently added this Oval Roaster with lid to their fantastic range of British manufactured bakeware.
 This seemed the perfect vessel for cooking the Redcurrant Jelly Glazed Roast Lamb in.
 As you will see, it was the perfect size.

 British organic meat roasted in a British manufactured roaster!